fschlag/javamelody-prometheus-exporter/README.md

 	[ERROR] Failed to execute goal org.apache.maven.plugins:maven-enforcer-plugin:1.4.1:enforce (Custom javamelody.properties was created) on 	project javamelody-prometheus-exporter: Some Enforcer rules have failed.
 Look above for specific messages explaining why the rule failed. 	-> [Help 1]

 Afterwards just deploy the war file on an application server of your choice.
-(Tested with Tomcat 7 & 8, minimun Java 6)
+(Tested with Tomcat 7 & 8, minimum Java 6)

 ### Example javamelody.properties